Vietnam to evacuate 80,000 tourists from Da Nang after three residents contract Covid-19

 Vietnam was quick to take proactive lockdown measures.
 On February 12, it locked down an entire rural community of 10,000 people north of Hanoi for 20 days over seven coronavirus cases -- the first large-scale lockdown known outside China.

-The decisive early actions effectively curbed community transmission and kept Vietnam's confirmed cases at just 16 by February 13.
-For three weeks, there were no new infections -- until the second wave hit in March, brought by Vietnamese returning from abroad.
+The decisive early actions effectively curbed community transmission and kept Vietnam's confirmed cases to just 16 by February 13.
+For three weeks, there were no new infections -- until the second wave hit in March, brought in by Vietnamese people returning from abroad.

 Authorities rigorously traced the contacts of confirmed coronavirus patients and placed them in a mandatory two-week quarantine.